ubikasec/ubika-waap-extra/use-cases/Security/Cross-Site Request Forgery protection/README.md

 ![](./attachments/swf-csrf-protection.png)

 *   There is no need to enter the '_https://_' scheme before, nor the final '_/_'.
-The SWF will check HTTP and HTTPS at the same time
+If the application uses a custom port (not 80 or 443), the port has to be added in the domain name parameter.
+The SWF will check HTTP and HTTPS at the same time.
+For example: 'www.app.com', 'www.app.com:8443';
 *   The security mode allows to block and log, or only log, requests that do not match the domain name;
 *   There is the possibility to enable checks for one of the two headers, both of them, and for the specified methods;
 *   GET method check is disabled by default to avoid the risk of false positives.
 Enable checks on GET method with a log only security mode will allow checking for false positives without blocking.